r-dug/Mushroom_Classifier/README.md

 ### Hugging Face: direct

-From Hugging Face, I did use a dataset that I found insufficient.
-Although I would like to site the source, I can not locate it at this time and removed it from my file system to conserve space.
+From Hugging Face, I found a mushroom image dataset but it was insufficient.

 ### iNaturalist: curated

-I used the following [iNaturalist database information](https://github.com/inaturalist/inaturalist-open-data/tree/main) to compile a more robust dataset to test training, based on the hypothesis that the previously mentioned Hugging Face dataset was insufficient.
+I used the following [iNaturalist database information](https://github.com/inaturalist/inaturalist-open-data/tree/main) to compile a more robust dataset to test training, based on the hypothesis that the Hugging Face dataset was insufficient.
 I will not belabor the details of how exactly I went about this, but reach out directly if you would like to discuss ideas.
-It is important to note, however, that there are only two taxonomic subcategories of the kingdom of fungi I focused on - Division [Basidiomycota](https://en.wikipedia.org/wiki/Basidiomycota) and Phylum [Ascomycota](https://en.wikipedia.org/wiki/Ascomycota)
+It is important to note, however, that there are only two taxonomic subcategories of the kingdom of fungi I focused on - Division [Basidiomycota](https://en.wikipedia.org/wiki/Basidiomycota) and Phylum [Ascomycota](https://en.wikipedia.org/wiki/Ascomycota).
+The iNaturalist GitHub site details steps for structuring the csv files into a PostreSQL database.
+Queries were fairly easy to write to return a table of N unique photos of M species.
+I saved this table as a csv, to iterate over and compile a dataset of sufficient size.

 It is critical in supervised machine learning that the labeled data is not only sufficient in quantity, but also in quality.
 I have not yet come up with an automated approach to using iNaturalist's open-source data to ensuring the quality of the images.
 Although I only used "research" quality observations, some of the photos associated with those observations have issues shown in the following examples.
-It was tedious and time-consuming to manually look through the photos and delete offending photos, but I am considering an approach to automate this process of pruning the data with decent classifier.
+I used the DBSCAN clustering algorithm to iterate all of the image classes and remove "noisy" photos.

 *A finger is obstructing the view of the mushroom to too substantial a degree*